git/git.github.io/rev_news/drafts/edition-103.md

   Peff said the extension of the Git protocol he was talking about are "ref-prefix" lines in Git's "v2" protocol, which is the default protocol since Git v2.29.
-This protocol allows the client to speak first and specify which ref prefixes it's interested in in these "ref-prefix" lines.
+This protocol allows the client to speak first and specify which ref prefixes it's interested in with these "ref-prefix" lines.

   Setting the `GIT_TRACE_PACKET` to `1` allows one to see the packets